manueldekan/novaparcel/README.md

 ## 📃 Part 1 – API

 NovaParcel wants to expose data from its operational PostgreSQL database through a REST API.
-This API will be consumed downstream by an orchestrator hosted on **Azure**, and the application itself is expected to be deployable on Azure.
+This API will be consumed downstream by an orchestrator hosted on **Azure** to feed the data warehouse.
+The application itself is expected to be deployable on Azure.

 ### 👓 Requirements
 - Implement a REST API on top of the NovaParcel PostgreSQL database